jaworra/Personal-Website/readme.md

 ### Endpoint
 Website endpoint - is a static site hosted authorising public access via 'get' only ACL.
-Distributed site using cloudfront which cache for high availability - this means will need to invalidate endpoints to see changes. https://messanalytics.org/ or https://johnworrall.com.au/
+Distributed site using cloudfront which cache for high availability - needs to invalidate endpoints to see quick changes (<24hours). https://messanalytics.org/ or https://johnworrall.com.au/